 After greatly surpassing our 2020 goals, in 2018 we launched the EcoEffective+ environmental initiative, which features our next-generation of water stewardship goals.
 These goals are important to IFF because they support our commitment to sustainable production patterns, the continued innovation of our products, and the shrinking of our water footprint by embedding a circular mindset through our company.
 This goal is to use recycled water for more than 50% of our non-production operations.
 This goal advances water security by further reducing our water withdrawals and impact on the communities in which we operate.
 We are implementing this goal across IFF legacy facilities at our non-production operations in a phased approach.
-2018 was used as a year to introduce this goal for sites to begin planning for the implementation of new water management systems.
-Moving forward we will begin tracking site progress on this goal in the coming years.
+In 2019, IFF completed our first water recycling project at our Tilburg, Netherlands facility which recycled 14,000 cubic meters of water in its partial 2019 operations.
+During 2020, this project estimates to recycle between 60,000 and 110,000 cubic meters of water.
 In addition to this recycled water goal, we will continue to implement a 3% water usage reduction goal annually for sites who have high water usage rates.
 In order to achieve these goals we will also continue to fund water sustainability projects through our CAPex projects.